Programs & Services

 Millions of Americans wear purple on LGBTQ Spirit Day as a sign of support for lesbian, gay, bisexual, transgender, and queer (LGBTQ) youth and to speak out against bullying.
 Spirit Day was started in 2010 by teenager Brittany McMillan as a response to the young people who had taken their own lives.

-Observed annually on October 20, individuals, schools, organizations, and corporations, media professionals and celebrities wear purple, which symbolizes spirit on the rainbow flag.
-Getting involved is easy — participants are asked to simply "go purple" on October 20 as we work to create a world in which LGBTQIA+ teens are celebrated and accepted for who they are.
+Observed annually on the third Thursday of October, individuals, schools, organizations, and corporations, media professionals and celebrities wear purple, which symbolizes spirit on the rainbow flag.
+Getting involved is easy — participants are asked to simply "go purple" as we work to create a world in which LGBTQIA+ teens are celebrated and accepted for who they are.

-We have been profoundly impacted by these stories and want to send a powerful signal that we collectively value and celebrate the lives of all young people.
+Our community has been profoundly impacted by these stories and wants to send a powerful signal that we collectively value and celebrate the lives of all young people.
 In a sea of encouraging friends all wearing purple in a massive gesture of unity, it gets much harder to feel alone.
 Our hope is that this day of solidarity and strength in numbers will be a source of on-going inspiration for young people as they face the inevitable challenges of learning to love themselves for who they are, sometimes in the face of extreme adversity.